Thermoforming Materials

 Acrylic

-High resistance to impact, chemicals and stains
+High resistance to impact, chemicals, and stains

-PC (polycarbonate)
+(polycarbonate)

-Transparent items, instrument panels, appliance interiors, skylights
+Transparent items, instrument panels

-HDPE (high-density polyethylene)
+(high-density polyethylene)

-High resistance to chemicals, impact and electrical conduction; economical; not ideal for high tolerances or cosmetic appearance
+High resistance to chemicals, impact, and electrical conduction; economical; not ideal for high tolerances or cosmetic appearance

-Truck bed liners, pallets, tanks, bins
+Truck bed liners, shields, bins

-TPO (thermoplastic olefin)
+(thermoplastic olefin)

 Strong, rigid, high resistance to chemicals, dimensional stability

-Automotive components, gear covers
+Automotive components, pallets

-PVC alloys (flame-rated polyvinyl chloride)
+(flame-rated polyvinyl chloride)

 High resistance to chemicals and stains, strong, rigid, flame retardant

-Molding, panels, display cases
+Drain pans, panels, display cases

-PETG (polyethylene terephthalate glycol)
+(polyethylene terephthalate glycol)

 Clear, easy to process, chemical resistant, FDA compliant, not UV stable